SF Masterworks #2: I Am Legend, by Richard Matheson

 The book is full of good ideas, every other one of which is immediately dropped and kicked out of sight.
 The characters are child's drawings, as blank-eyed and expressionless as the author himself in his back-cover photograph.
 The plot limps.

-My reading is that Matheson, always strong on ideas, started with the question: what if there were a scientific explanation for vampirism?
-And once he had his premise, he wrote backwards from the ending he wanted.
-It's a very short novel, and the prose is lean, but there's not much plot between Neville's starting point and his destination - hence the research, the flashbacks, the slow accumulation of despair.
 The turning point comes when Neville encounters Ruth, apparently another survivor.
 Their tentative connection - his desperate hope, her strange reluctance - builds toward the novel's devastating revelation.
 Ruth is not what she appears.
 She represents a new society of infected humans who have learned to control their condition, who have built a civilisation in the ruins.
 To them, Neville is not humanity's last hope.
 He is a monster, a daylight killer who murders their sleeping kin.
 He is the legend mothers tell their children about, the terror that stalks while they rest.

 The title's meaning inverts everything.
 The snark, it turns out, is a boojum.
 While Neville has been holed up in his suburban fortress, methodically working out the science, the story he thought he was in has inverted around him.
 He isn't devoured by the vampires.
 He's devoured by the narrative.
 He realises, in his final moments, that he has become to this new humanity what Dracula was to the old: a figure of nightmare, an impossible creature from a dead world.
 The vampires are not the monsters of this story.
 He is.